-The German case constitutes a prime example for this trend.
-Because of the strong employment record of the THS industry in Germany and the acclaimed stepping-stone function of THS work to regular employment for the jobless, restrictive provisions of the Law on Placement Activity (LoPA) that governs the operation of the German THS submarket since 1972 were increasingly relaxed during the 1990s, a process that culminated in the large-scale labor market reform legislated in late 2002.
-Among other measures, the latter initiated a near complete dismantling of hitherto existing regulations imposed on temporary help work in Germany (for details, see Burda and Kvasnicka, 2006).
-With stubbornly high rates of unemployment putting a drain on public resources and the efficiency of the federal employment service increasingly being questioned, policy makers in Germany saw THS work as a cost-effective and complementary means to get the unemployed back into work.
-Apart from the deregulation of the LoPA, this is evinced by the large-scale creation following the 2002 reform of subsidized temporary help agencies, or personnel-service-agencies (PSA), in all of Germany's 181 employment office districts.
-These PSA operate as ordinary THS agencies for the sole purpose of providing unemployed workers ports of entry to the labor market and above all subsequent springboards to social-security employment ('temp-to-perm') by way of temporary work assignments with different firms.
+which governs the operation of the German THS submarket since 1972, were increasingly relaxed during the 1990s, a process that culminated in the large-scale labor market reform legislated in late 2002.
+Among other measures, the latter initiated a near complete dismantling of hitherto existing regulations imposed on temporary help work in Germany (for details, see Burda and Kvasnicka 2006).
+With stubbornly high rates of unemployment putting a drain on public resources and the efficiency of the federal employment service increasingly being questioned, policymakers in Germany saw THS work as a cost-effective and complementary means to get the unemployed back into work.
+Apart from the deregulation of the Law on Placement Activity (LoPA), this is evinced by the large-scale creation following the 2002 reform of subsidized temporary help agencies, or personnelservice-agencies (PSA), in all of Germany's 181 employment office districts.
+These PSA operate as ordinary THS agencies for the sole purpose of providing unemployed workers ports of entry to the labor market and, above all, subsequent springboards to social security employment ("temp-to-perm") by way of temporary work assignments with different firms.
 What is surprising about these initiatives is that solid empirical evidence for the existence of such a stepping-stone function of THS work for unemployed job seekers was in fact lacking for Germany, and internationally sparse at best.

-Using statistical matching techniques, this paper investigates the validity of the stepping-stone hypothesis of THS work in Germany.
+Using statistical matching techniques, this chapter investigates the validity of the stepping-stone hypothesis of THS work in Germany.
 We confine the empirical analysis to an investigation of the stepping-stone function of THS employment for unemployed job-seekers only.
 This restriction in focus is inspired by the fact that the most recent reform of the law on placement activity in Germany has been enacted largely for the acclaimed bridging function of THS work for this particular group of workers.
 With about every second worker entering THS work in Germany from unemployment, the population of interest chosen does, however, represent a significant share of all inflows into THS work.
-Conditioning the analysis on prior unemployment experience has the additional advantage of providing some sort of initial condition among the sample chosen, excluding, for instance, students and pupils who only perform vacation work in a THS agency, without seeking any steady employment.
-Focusing on the first unemployment spell of individuals who register as unemployed in 1994 to 1996, we are able to follow these workers for up to a minimum of 5 years and hence are in a position to study both the short-term and long-term effects of THS work experience on their subsequent employment trajectories.
-The matching approach employed in this study is based on the methodology applied by Barbara Sianesi in her studies on the short- and long-term effects of worker participation in Swedish labor market programmes (Sianesi, 2001/2004).
+Conditioning the analysis on prior unemployment experience has the additional advantage of providing some sort of initial condition among the sample chosen-excluding, for instance, students and pupils who only perform vacation work in a THS agency, without seeking any steady employment.
+Focusing on the first unemployment spell of individuals who register as unemployed in 1994 to 1996, we are able to follow these workers for up to a minimum of five years and hence are in a position to study both the short-term and long-term effects of THS work experience on their subsequent employment trajectories.
+The matching approach employed in this study is based on the methodology applied by Barbara Sianesi in her studies on the short- and long-term effects of worker participation in Swedish labor market programs (Sianesi 2001, 2004).